zzxwill/odps/intl.en-US/User Guide/SQL/UDT.md

 ## Features, performance, and security {#section_mxl_mq4_hfb .section}

-UDT have the following features:
+UDT has the following features:

 -   Easy to use.
 You do not need to define any functions.
 -   You can directly use all functions supported by the JDK.
 This improves the flexibility of SQL.